chrisbrine/chess/README.md

 - Add checkmate support (should be able to do this by calculating moveable pieces and if in check)
 - Add stalemate support (should be able to do this by calculating moveable pieces)
 - Add new game / reset support

+Much later:
-- Add online player support, player 1 is host
+- Add online player support, player 1 is host (this will likely need a server made)
 - Add computer player support
 - Score tracking kept locally on machine for wins/losses Otherwise its a starting version for now